MariamFarman/Modulated-SubGraph-Finder/README.md

 * `-k`	Output extra files (InitialGraphs, ExtendedGraphs and MergedGraphs)
 * `-o`	The path to output folder

-Navigate  to src folder of project and run command
+Navigate to folder containing the jar file and the example files and run command

-`java -jar ModulatedSubPathFinder.jar -p ../Docs/ExampleDEAnalysis.txt -i ../Docs/ExampleInteractions.txt -t DEseq2 -k -o /home/Documents/`
+`java -jar ModulatedSubPathFinder.jar -p ExampleDEAnalysis.txt -i ExampleInteractions.txt -t DEseq2 -k -o /home/Documents/`

 The default extension and merging limit is 2.